MontFerret/montferret.github.io/content/blog/ferret-v0.11.1.md

 Hello fellow miners,

-This is a hotfix release that solves an issue with some functions that do screen positioning using scrolling.
+**[Ferret v0.11.1](https://github.com/MontFerret/ferret/releases/tag/v0.11.1)** has been released with a hotfix that solves an error in some functions that do screen positioning using scrolling.